jeffwhite-619/jwnode/README.md

 ### Step 6: Setup topics in CloudMQTT

 Open the nodemcu_mqtt_publish.lua file in esplorer.
-In the publish function you can see where MQTT will be sending some fake arbitrary sensor data to the CloudMQTT server.
+In the publish function you can see where MQTT will be sending sensor data from the DHT-11 Humidity and Temperature sensor to the CloudMQTT server.
 As of this writing, CloudMQTT has enforced a rule where you must specify the ACL rules and topics you'll be publishing and subscribing to.
-The free tier also has a limit of 5 rules, and we'll use 4 of them.
+The free tier also has a limit of 5 rules, and we'll use 3 of them.

 Go back to your CloudMQTT account and visit the Users & ACL tab.
 There are 2 categories of ACL rules, Pattern and Topic.
 Both define the topic that you can publish/subscribe to.
 The difference is simply that Topic restricts access to the topic to a specific user.
 For example, for the same topic pattern, you may want User A to have read/write, while User B only has read.
 We don't care about that now, so Pattern is fine.
 The patterns I defined in my account are reflected in the nodemcu_mqtt_publish.lua publish function, so if you make your own patterns, you'll need to update your publish function to match it.
 These patterns are:

 - pattern	/sensors/ESP8266-1093336/temperature	true/true
-- pattern	/sensors/ESP8266-1093336/pressure	true/true
-- pattern	/decibels/ESP8266-1093336/pressure	true/true
+- pattern	/humidity/ESP8266-1093336/humidity	true/true
 - pattern	/sensors/ESP8266-1093336/errors		true/true

 Now go to the Websocket UI tab.
 Send yourself a message to one of the topics to verify things are working ok with the vendor.